-Installation Mistakes Can be very Costly
+Installation Mistakes Can Be Very Costly

-On the other hand, if an inexperienced contractor hangs the panels too loosely the siding will bang and rattle in the wind.
-These lively panels can also not be butted together or installed flush to corners which will result in buckling and cracking.
-It is because of these intricacies of installation that many major manufacturers of vinyl siding certify installers and provide names for customers.
+On the other hand, if an inexperienced contractor hangs the panels too loosely the siding will bang and rattle in the wind. — These lively panels can also not be butted together or installed flush to corners which will result in buckling and cracking. — It is because of these intricacies of installation that many major manufacturers of vinyl siding certify installers and provide names for customers.

-Finding a contractor who specializes in old-house work will add costs to the job and be sure that trim pieces, mouldings, shutters, window channels, fascia pieces, soffits and the like are accounted for in the premium bid per square.
+Finding a contractor who specializes in old housework will add costs to the job and be sure that trim pieces, moldings, shutters, window channels, fascia pieces, soffits and the like are accounted for in the premium bid per square.
 For these high-end installations you can expect to pay $50 an hour and more.

 Even without the aesthetic advances in vinyl siding, the plastic skin covering has made inroads into the home construction market on the wings of its reputation for being “maintenance-free.”
-Yes, vinyl does not need to be repainted, although it can be for appearance-sake rather than protection.
+Vinyl does not need to be repainted, although it can be for appearance-sake rather than protection.

 Vinyl can melt if exposed to an intense heat source so be careful when burning leaves or charring steaks on the grill too close to the house.
 Even continued exposure to extremely hot reflections from nearby windows can cause warping.

-If a piece of vinyl siding becomes damaged, replacement is a simple matter of slipping an unlocking tool behind the bottom lock of the panel above and taking out the damaged panel.
+If a piece of vinyl siding becomes damaged, replacing a damaged panel is a simple matter of slipping an unlocking tool behind the bottom lock of the panel above and taking out the damaged panel.
 Remove the nails to dislodge the panel from the house, lock on a new panel and zip it up.